Ghanchakkar (film): Box office

 The film had an average opening, achieving an occupancy rate of 40–50% at morning and afternoon screenings.
 At evening and late-night screenings, it reached a higher occupancy rate of 55–60%.
 On release, the first day's box office earnings were Rs 72 million, grossing Rs 75.5 million on the second day.
-Ghanchakkar's opening weekend generated 227.5 million, beating Ek Thi Daayans weekend sales of 180 million at the domestic box office.
+Ghanchakkar's opening weekend generated 227.5 million, beating Ek Thi Daayan's weekend sales of 180 million at the domestic box office.
 The film made around Rs 30 million on its first Monday, making an overall Rs 260 million in 4 days.
 On Tuesday it collected another Rs 22.5 million, making a total of Rs 280 million.
 It grossed Rs 380 million in its first week.